Or0ch1/Or0ch1.github.io/content/posts/Heist.md

 Moving back to the **todo.txt** file we can see some list of things to do some of which are already done and some which aren't.

-We can see Chase needs to keep checking the issues list and supposed to fix a route config hence i come to the conclusion he is the support admin.
+We can see Chase needs to keep checking the issues list and supposed to fix a route config hence I come to the conclusion he is the support admin.

-He will be monitoring the issues list website via browser so i decide to check the processes running and i see firefox.
+He will be monitoring the issues list website via browser so I decide to check the processes running and I see firefox.

 ![firefox_process]({{<static "/heist/firefox_process.png">}})